The Diabetes Diet

 - A man with a waist circumference of 40 inches or more

-Calories obtained from fructose (found in sugary beverages such as soda, energy and sports drinks, coffee drinks, and processed foods like doughnuts, muffins, cereal, candy and granola bars) are more likely to turn you into an "apple" by adding weight around your abdomen.
+Calories obtained from fructose (found in sugary beverages such as soda, energy and sports drinks, coffee drinks, and processed foods like doughnuts, muffins, cereal, candy and granola bars) are more likely to add weight around your abdomen.
 Cutting back on sugary foods can mean a slimmer waistline as well as a lower risk of diabetes.

-Fact: The good news is that you can enjoy your favorite treats as long as you plan properly.
-Dessert doesn’t have to be off limits, as long as it’s a part of a healthy meal plan or combined with exercise.
+Fact: You can enjoy your favorite treats as long as you plan properly and limit hidden sugars.
+Dessert doesn’t have to be off limits, as long as it’s a part of a healthy meal plan.

 Fact: Studies have shown that eating too much protein, especially animal protein, may actually cause insulin resistance, a key factor in diabetes.
 A healthy diet includes protein, carbohydrates, and fats.
 Our bodies need all three to function properly.
 The key is a balanced diet.